djalbat/occam-grammar-utilities/README.md

 This approach is fine in theory, however there are two major drawbacks in practice:

-1. Because some rules inevitably end up being subsumed by others, the usefulness of the set of rules as a whole is eroded.
+1. The `compoundExpression` rule, or the fact that it is, or rather was, referenced by the expression rule, is lost for good.
+Unfortunately, it is these kinds of relationships between roles that give parse trees their utility in practice, and we cannot afford to simply throw them away.
 What if, say, we wanted a way to detect compound expressions in larger expressions?
 With the presence of the `compoundExpression` rule, it would be a straightforward job to traverse the parse trees looking for the nodes that correspond to that rule.
-If that rule has been subsumed, however, the problem becomes a less than straightforward one.
+If that rule has been lost, however, the problem becomes a less than straightforward one.

-2. Substituting rules into one another in this way results in ambiguity and, worse still, the size and complexity of the rules grows alarmingly.
-This happens even in relatively simple cases, and results in the parser simply being unable to function without running out of stack or heap space.
+2. It is easy to see that if this replacement is done on many occasions, we may get exponential blow up both in the number of definitions overall and in their length.
+Rules that create such blow ups are alarmingly commonplace in practice and result in the parser simply being unable to function without running out of stack or heap space.

 So we are forced to think of a more efficient and less destructive way of eliminating indirect left recursion.